 OMG Belize Wildlife & Referral Clinic is in the final for the contest!
 I rub my eyes and can not believe it. „Inspiration in Action“ is truly an awesome title for this and, believe it or not, the first grant proposal for a project that has been in my head for over 15 years.
 But how did I get there?

-Little did we know that it would change my life, to meet two inspirational German biologists, founders and directors of Profelis.
-They had come to study wild cats, and discovered a clear need for a facility that would rescue confiscated animals for the government.
+Little did we know that it would change my life, to meet two inspirational German biologists, founders, and directors of Profiles.
+They had come to study wild cats and discovered a clear need for a facility that would rescue confiscated animals for the government.
 They took on the challenge to try to provide a solution by receiving and when possible rehabilitating to release this endangered species.
-I saw their challenges: no money, several years of negotiations, cooperation issues, grant applications, bureaucracy and many adversities.
-And I witnessed their whole-hearted dedication: living in a humble little house and rebuild the center 3 times, even from total devastation through a hurricane, with their own hands and WITHOUT a salary, for as long as 7 years!
+I saw their challenges: no money, several years of negotiations, cooperation issues, grant applications, bureaucracy, and many adversities.
+And I witnessed their whole-hearted dedication: living in a humble little house and rebuild the center 3 times, even from total devastation through a hurricane, with their own hands, and WITHOUT a salary, for as long as 7 years!
 That truly inspired me.
-It was them who pointed me to a contact in Guatemala, the veterinarian and director of ARCAS, a general wildlife rescue center.
-The most amazing 2 years of my life would follow, while travelling Costa Rica and Guatemala to work as a veterinary volunteer in wildlife conservation projects.
+It was them who pointed me to a contact in Guatemala, the veterinarian, and director of ARCAS, a general wildlife rescue center.
+The most amazing 2 years of my life would follow while traveling in Costa Rica and Guatemala to work as a veterinary volunteer in wildlife conservation projects.
 ARCAS was truly inspiring in that for the first time I saw local people, not foreigners, and from poor backgrounds (so not philanthropists) work hard to save their natural heritage.
 I experienced the first baby season and I saw a wildlife rescue center overwhelmed with hundreds of animals coming from the pet trade in a period of 6 weeks.

 Over the next 15 years the proposal suited for my desire to find a similar niche, where I could use my medical professions’ training to apply it to heal and help animals and work to conserve nature and „give back“, would be refined over and over.
 One day I would like to dedicate an entire book to the many inspiring people I met while volunteering and visiting projects in 7 countries and learning many lessons over many years.
 And I guess that could be a nice book because all so often we tend to think that the world is filled with BAD people and tend to not remember those great inspiring people.